greenelab/library-access/README.md

 Then use `source activate library-access` and `source deactivate` to activate or deactivate the environment.
 On windows, use `activate library-access` and `deactivate` instead.

-## Using the Code

-The code files in this repository assume that your working directory is set to the top-level directory of this repository.

 ## License

 The files in this repository are released under the CC0 1.0 public domain dedication ([`LICENSE-CC0.md`](LICENSE-CC0.md)), excepting those that match the glob patterns listed below.
-Files matching the following glob patters are instead released under a BSD 3-Claue license ([`LICENSE-BSD-3-Clause.md`](LICENSE-BSD-3-Clause.md)):
+Files matching the following glob patters are instead released under a BSD 3-Clause license ([`LICENSE-BSD-3-Clause.md`](LICENSE-BSD-3-Clause.md)):

 - `*.py`
 - `*.md`